INTERNSHIP PROGRAM MISSION STATEMENT

 STATEMENT OF INTERNSHIP POLICIES

-Operating out of the Career Services, The Internship Program is an approved educational program whereby a student earns credit for work experience in their respective field of study.
-The credit earned does not count toward program requirements.
+Operating out of the Career Services, The Internship Program is an educational program whereby a student completes a work experience in their respective field of study.
+Should the student elect to earn credits for the experience, the credits earned do not count toward program requirements.
 There is no tuition for the internship course.
 Students elect to participate in an Internship with a sponsoring employer directly related to their field of study.
 Therefore, work experience becomes the students’ classroom.
 The Internship reinforces the skills, competencies, and knowledge attained by the student.
 The Internship also demonstrates the relevance of the subject matter taught at Thaddeus Stevens College of Technology.

 FOR THE STUDENT: